vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-import-data.md

   !!! caution

         users can click **Import Template** to download the example configuration file `example.yaml`, and upload the configuration file after configuration.
-The configuration mode is similar to that of [Nebula Importer](../../nebula-importer/use-importer.md), but all file paths for configuration files in the template retain the filename only.
+The configuration mode is similar to that of [NebulaGraphImporter](../../nebula-importer/use-importer.md), but all file paths for configuration files in the template retain the filename only.
 And make sure all CSV data files are uploaded before importing the YAML file.

   - Select a graph space.
   - Fill in the task name.